martyna-zyskowska/application-finance/README.md

 ## General Info
 The aim of the financial application is to
 - see all of your obligations,
-- order all of your obligations in the way that is the bset for you
+- order all of your obligations in the way that is best for you
-- use the application on a daily, monthly or yeatle basis The end result is to have all of your financial obligations in one place.
+- use the application on a daily, monthly or yearly basis The end result is to have all of your financial obligations in one place.
 ## Screenshots
 ![finance_img](./finance_img.png)